wpswings/upsell-order-bump-offer-for-woocommerce/readme.md

 # Description

 **UPSELL ORDER BUMP OFFER FOR WOOCOMMERCE IS AN UPSELLING PLUGIN THAT LETS THE MERCHANTS SHOW UPSELL AND CROSS-SELL OFFERS ON THE CHECKOUT PAGE TO BOOST AOV AND INCREASE SALES.**
 The Upsell Order Bump plugin facilitates store owners to make special offers exclusively on their checkout page, enabling them to increase their conversions and Average Order Value.
 The offer gets added to the customer’s existing order in just a single click, which enables them to bump sell.

-Show your customers an exclusive offer deal at an unbelievable price at the very moment that they are checking out.

-Relevant offers can be set for specific targets with WooCommerce Order Bump Plugin which ensures customer satisfaction and thus results in improved sales improvements.

 [**Video**] - [**How To Create Upsell Order Bumps In Your WooCommerce Store?**](https://www.youtube.com/watch?v=BtMO0nH3EtE)